Style Guidelines for Secrecy and Society

 Material cited in an endnote or/or footnote should adhere to Chicago style, with notes left and right-justified (e.g., flush with the right margin).

 Headings (e.g., start of sections) should be distinguished from the main body text by the use of bold, no italics.
-Use the same font face and size for all headings.
+Use Verdana font and size 12 for all headings.
 There should be space above and below headings.

 Margins, Line Spacing, Breaks, Text, and Justification